 In 2012, monthly SSI payments to individuals averaged $726.
 At the same time, rent for a one-bedroom apartment averaged $758 per month, according to HUD.
 This is unfortunate—people with disabilities deserve better treatment.
 In order to qualify for SSDI benefits, the Social Security Administration (SSA) requires applicants to show that they cannot do work because of their medical conditions.
 For more information, we suggest you visit our FAQ page.

-If you have questions about disability benefits, do not hesitate to contact us for a free consultation.
+If you have questions about disability benefits, do not hesitate to contact us for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys